matthewwolfe/matthewwolfe.github.io/blog-posts/mocking-in-unit-tests.md

 ## Mock Implementations

 Sometimes it is not enough to mock a module.
 Instead, you'd like to mock a module and have multiple implementations of that module to test different scenarios.
-Lets say we have a hook that fetches users and returns an array of users and some loading and error state.
+Let's say we have a hook that fetches users and returns an array of users and some loading and error state.

 ```tsx